-To operate the overboard discharge pump, make sure the thru-hull valve in the bilge is open.
+To operate the overboard discharge pump, make sure the thru-hull valve in the bilge and the discharge valve near the pump are open.
 Then turn the key switch in the panel to the ON position.
-Press and hold the momentary button next to the key switch to activate the pump.
-Use the gauge to monitor the fluid level in the holding tank as it is pumped out.
-When pumping is complete, release the button, close the pump out thru-hull valve and turn the key switch OFF.
+Press and hold the momentary button to activate the pump.
+When pumping is complete, release the button, close the pump out thru-hull valves and turn the key switch OFF.
 Remove the key from the switch and store in a safe location.